Fault-tolerant hyperbolic Floquet quantum error correcting codes: The Hyperbolic Floquet Code

 The last relevant code parameter is the code distance.
 During the update process in Floquet codes (Fig.~\ref{fig:logical_evolution}), each logical operator's weight (number of nonidentity Paulis) changes through six rounds, assuming its minimum value in some of the rounds.
 For instance, the logical operator shown in Fig.~\ref{fig:logical_evolution} has a minimum weight of four.
 The code distance, $d$, is the lowest minimum weight found among all logical operators.
 Note that with the aforementioned constructions of the logical operators, each logical operator's minimum weight, and consequently the code distance, are always even numbers for a Floquet code.

 We assess the periodic octagonal lattices from~\cite{conder2002trivalent}.
 Each lattice in this list that is face-three-colorable is the basis for a hyperbolic Floquet code.
 As detailed above, the corresponding code parameters, ${[[n, k, d]]}$, can be calculated.
-Among the codes with a given distance, $d$, the one requiring the fewest physical qubits, $n$, is the most efficient.
-Table \ref{table:code_family} lists the code parameters and lattice properties for the most efficient hyperbolic Floquet codes for even distances from 2 to 10 \footnote[1]{The colored adjacency matrices of the hyperbolic and honeycomb lattices used for Floquet codes in this paper, as well as Python scripts for evaluating these codes are available online at \url{https://github.com/fahimniya/HyperbolicFloquetQECC}.}.
+Among the codes with a given distance, $d$, the one requiring the fewest physical qubits, $n$, is the most efficient, i.e., it uses the least amount of resources to achieve the same distance.
+Table \ref{table:code_family} lists the code parameters and lattice properties for the most efficient hyperbolic Floquet codes for even distances from 2 to 10 \footnote{The colored adjacency matrices of the hyperbolic and honeycomb lattices used for Floquet codes in this paper, as well as Python scripts for evaluating these codes are available online at \url{https://github.com/fahimniya/HyperbolicFloquetQECC}.}.
 The maximum code distance achieved based on octagonal lattices in~\cite{conder2002trivalent} is 10.
 We designate these distance-maximizing codes using the prefix `H' followed by their respective number of physical qubits.